 I love knitting and designing shawls, but I don’t end up wearing them very much anymore.
 Much as I like the jaunty image of cycling along with my scarf fluttering behind me, the reality is that the wind is constantly changing direction, especially close to the sea.
 Wearing a shawl and a scarf is more likely to result in the ends getting dangerously caught up in my spokes or the wind snatching it out to sea before I have a chance to react.

 Lightweight cowls are the perfect alternative to a shawl or scarf when you want to be able to toss something on quickly and know it will stay in place.
 I’ve really enjoyed designing them over the last few years and now have a few options to fit different styles.
 These are all one skein projects — I often find a single skein shawlette is kind of a pain to wear, so these are a really nice way to make the most of a special skein.

 Poza makes the most of a single skein of a luxurious yarn.
-It is worked in the round from the bottom up with gentle shaping to taper it towards the neck.
+It's worked in the round from the bottom up with gentle shaping to taper it towards the neck.
 It’s long enough to drape in beautiful, soft folds or to pull up on the coldest days.
 Poza was designed as part of Knitworthy 5 last autumn and is knitted up here in The Uncommon Thread Heavenly Fingering.
 Would you like an uncommonly soft cowl?
 We have kits available here.

 Thebe has the look of a top-down triangular point in front, kerchief style, but the fact that it’s a loop prevents it from slipping off.
 I love this style for cycling or walking on our windy beaches.
-It is also made in Callisto- we have it available in the original club colour as shown and if you go through the product page you can also see it in some of the other colours.
+Thebe was originally designed for our club, and could be the perfect use for a precious single skein of luxurious sock yarn.